OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

         lvm query "[F32_PT1]" ft_disk ft_index
         mount c: %ft_disk% %ft_index%

-    * FAT cache available, QSINIT load it on first "mount" command.
+    * sector-level cache available, QSINIT load it on first "mount" command.
       Cache is non-destructive on power outs (read-ahead only), boot partition is not cached at all.
-Cache size it limited to 1/2 of memory, available for QSINIT, but no more 1Gb.
+Cache size is limited to 1/2 of available memory, but no more 1Gb.

       To manual use, type "cache /?" for help.

       Suitable if you want to copy a large amount of data in QSINIT.

+      HPFS and JFS access code uses file-level cache as well (this is a part of its implementation).

-    * to copy those "large amount of data" use xcopy.cmd in shell ;)
+    * to copy "large amount of data" use xcopy.cmd in shell ;)

-    * "chcp" command can be used to select codepage for FAT/FAT32/exFAT (single byte only, no DBCS now, sorry).
-Without this command any files with national language letters will be unaccessible.
+    * "chcp" command can be used to select codepage for FAT/FAT32/exFAT/JFS (single byte only, no DBCS now, sorry).
+Without this command any file names with national language letters will be unaccessible.
       note: this command only makes these names operable, not displayable.

-    * "mem hide" command can be used to hide some memory ranges from OS/2 (for example, if memory tests show errors in this range)
+    * "mem hide" command can be used to hide memory ranges from OS/2 (if memory tests show error in this range, for example)

-    * more of it in the section 5 below.
+    * look for more in the section 5 below.

    QSINIT can be loaded by "WorkSpace On-Demand" PXE loader, but further loading process is untested.

    And a little note about QSINIT internal disks and it`s naming.
-QSINIT use ChaN`s FatFs code to access FAT/FAT32/exFAT partitions and follow its naming convention: all internal disks has an additional names 0:, 1:,
+QSINIT uses ChaN`s FatFs code to access FAT/FAT32/exFAT partitions and follow its naming convention: all internal disks has an additional names 0:, 1:,
 2: ..
 9:.
 A:-J: naming is supported as well.
-Shell accept both variants,
+Shell accepts both variants,
 apps based on Turbo Vision library - accept A:-J: letters only.

    Virtual disk with QSINIT apps and data is always mapped to drive B:/1:

-   On FAT/FAT32/exFAT boot - boot partition is available as drive A:/0: and you can modify it freely (edit text files, copy files in shell and so on...).
+   On FAT/FAT32/exFAT boot - boot partition is available as drive A:/0: and you can modify it freely (edit files, copy them in shell and so on...).
+With one exception - in UEFI version it mounted as r/o, because this is UEFI service partition and access to it is shared with UEFI firmware.

-   HPFS file i/o is supported, but read-only.
+   HPFS and JFS volumes are also supported, but read-only.

-   JFS on the boot partition is mapped to the drive A:/0: too, but only for per-sector access, because QSINIT does not know this filesystem.
-But drive letter still can be used somewhere, for example to show boot partition BPB:

-      dmgr bs 0: bpb

    Other 8 disk numbers/letters ( C:/2: - J:/9: ) are free to mount of any
-FAT/FAT32/exFAT/HPFS partition in the system.
+FAT/FAT32/exFAT/HPFS/JFS partition in the system.

+   For unknown file system types mount is possible as well, but for access on a sector level only, for example - to show partition BPB:

+      dmgr bs c: bpb

   =======================================================================
    4. Additional customization.